Thank You To Our 2016 Sponsors

 More course enhancements for sure.

-- T-shirt cutoff is April 15th so we can get the right sizes (no more guessing and getting stuck with lots of extras)
+- Free T-shirt to the first 100 racers pre-registered before August 12th so we can get the right sizes (no more guessing and getting stuck with lots of extras).
+If you miss that deadline we'll have extra shirts for sale.

-2014 is also the first year that Treasure Valley will offer a MTB specific camp week to Boy Scouts.
+Treasure Valley will continue to offer a MTB specific camp week to Boy Scouts.
 This is made possible by volunteers from Team BUMS and Bicycle Concepts.

 Looking for some more great sponsors this year to help us meet our donation goals.